mathus1/plataformaonline/README.md

 # plataformaonline
 Você poderá usar esta plataforma para criar seus cursos ou modificar o que quiser mas não é permitido revender o código.

 You are allowed to use or modify this app but you are not allowed to resell it.
-Since for free you have received it, for free you ought to give it.
+As you received it for free, you must give it at no cost as well.